elmomoilanen/Bootstrap-sampling-distribution/README.md

 # Estimate sampling distribution simultaneously for columns 0 and 2
 samp.estimate(X[:, [0,2]])

-# samp.b_stats has the sampling distribution of the quantile for both columns
+# Sampling distribution of the quantile for both columns
+samp.b_stats

-# Standard error (samp.se) and BCa CI (samp.ci) are also available
+# Standard error (samp.se) and BCa confidence interval (samp.ci) also available

 # Plot the sampling distribution for the first column
 samp.plot(column=0)